 The Quran does not repeat prophets because it lacks stories.
 It redistributes them because each surah needs a particular law, and a prophetic life contains more than one law.

-Jonah is a luminous proof of this.
+Jonah (peace be upon him) is a clear demonstration of this.

 He can be: